CprimeLearningLabs/terraform-azure-intro/labs/lab-3.5-Key_Vault/lab3.5-secure_password.md

 }
 ```

-2. A key vault to hold secrets
+2. A key vault to hold secrets.
+Notice the placeholder for the object_id argument &mdash; the value to substitute is explained further below.
 ```
 resource "azurerm_key_vault" "lab" {
   name                = "aztf-key-vault-${random_integer.suffix.result}"